wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 14 And they found therein some of the mariners of the United States, who had begged that they might go down into the hold of the ship, and not raise their hands against the blood of their own brethren :

-15 But Peake, the commander, suffered them not, but compelled them to fight against their own kinsmen; and one of them was slain in battle.
+15 But Peake, the commander, suffered them not, but compelled them to fight against their own kinsmen ; and one of them was slain in battle.

 16 And the killed and maimed of the people of Britain, were about two score and two ; and Peake, the captain, was also slain : and the loss of Columbia was about five souls !